10 Essential Team Management Skills for 2024

 There’s management, and then there’s remote management.
 While the two concepts have a good amount of crossover, managing someone who’s in front of you for eight hours a day, and managing someone you rarely see are two different skill sets.

 Remote work has skyrocketed in popularity in the last few years, and the trend continues to snowball.
-Managers with remote workers on their team need to upskill in communication and technology to ensure those employees still feel engaged and part of the team.
+Managers with remote workers on their team need to monitor user activity effectively, while improving their communication and technology skills to ensure those employees still feel engaged and part of the a dedicated team.

 6. Diversity and Inclusion